 We hope you are still full of inspiration and wanderlust for your next adventure – after all planning is all part of the fun.
-We started off our dream trips to plan for the future – part 1 here, showing you all the fantastic destinations you can visit depending on your interests.
+We started off our dream trips to plan for the future – part 1 here.
 Now one of the history lovers, foodies and island worshippers – where’s your dream destination?

 For the history lovers:

 The souks in Morocco will instantly transport you to another world where colour and exotic aromas reign.
 Situated in North Africa, Morocco is a captivating country where centuries of history and tradition can still be felt.
 Visit cultural highlights such as the Koutoubia, a 12th century mosque and garden, or marvel at the Bahia Palace – an ornate 19th century palace complex.
 And for those who love design?
 Head to the stunning Ben Youssef Madrasa, an immaculately well preserved 14th-century former Islamic school adorned in colourful tiles and beautiful Moroccan architecture.
 Spend time wandering the Medina, getting lost down the dusty alleys and discovering stalls selling local spices, traditional mint tea or unique souvenirs.
 One to add to your dream trips!

 Set your eyes on the temples in Japan